Registered Student Organization Manual & Policies

-- Inclusion on the RSO list on the OAE website to allow others to view your club information.
+- Inclusion on the RSO list on the OSE website to allow others to view your club information.

-- Inclusion on the RSO listserv hosted by OAE.
+- Inclusion on the RSO listserv hosted by OSE.

 - Ability to participate in the bi-annual Involvement Fair to recruit members.

-- Use of the Office of Activities and Engagement flyer posting service.
+- Use of the Office of Student Engagement flyer posting service.

-- Access to training and leadership development by OAE.
+- Access to training and leadership development by OSE.

-- Eligibility to apply for student organization funding (available through the student activity fee) through OAE and the RSO Funding Board.
+- Eligibility to apply for student organization funding (available through the student activity fee) through OSE and the RSO Funding Board.

 - Use of SUB advertising space: Includes banners, posters, table tents, and information tables.
 All of these items must be reserved through Conference Services.

-- Use of the OAE Marketplace Runner Board advertising space.
+- Use of the OSE SUB Union Marketplace TV advertising space.

-- Support from OAE staff for event planning, club travel, organization management and more!
+- Support from OSE staff for event planning, club travel, organization management and more!

 Classifications of Student Organizations at MSU

-OAE uses a classification system to assist students in finding organizations of interest.
-Organizations self select their classification.
+OSE uses a classification system to assist students in finding organizations of interest.
+Organizations self-select their classification.
 Please note the classification of student organizations is used only to assist others in finding organizations and does not define the sole purpose of the organization.

 - Club Sport: An organization whose purpose is to encourage participation and engage its members in competitive, extramural sports.